kayleelauren/Tutorial_TreeInference/tutorial.md

 **Tool:** RAxML-HPC2 on XSEDE
 **Input Parameters:**
 Don't change anything --> keep all of the defaults.

+From the manual:
+>Warning: It is not a good idea to use the CAT approximation of rate heterogeneity on datasets with less than 50 taxa.

 * Select "Save" to save the task to your task list.

         If you're doing multiple runs of a similar type you can use the "Clone" button to clone a task and then modify it